dineshdin99/SQL_databases/SQL databases/Railway Database Management System/README.md

    JOIN Appointment A ON P.PatientID = A.PatientID
    JOIN Doctors D ON A.DoctorID = D.DoctorID
    WHERE D.Fname = 'John' AND D.Lname = 'Doe';
-        ```bash

    SELECT D.Fname, D.Lname, AVG(DATEDIFF(MINUTE, A.Date, A.Endtime)) AS Avg_Appointment_Duration
    FROM Appointment A
    JOIN Doctors D ON A.DoctorID = D.DoctorID
    GROUP BY D.DoctorID, D.Fname, D.Lname;

 ## Technologies Used
 - SQL Server: Used for database design and query management.